Michael J. Hartman

 - defending two heavy duty truck manufacturers in direct and indirect purchaser class action antitrust lawsuits

 - representing an international glass manufacturer in litigation alleging price fixing in the U.S. glass industry

 - defending an over-the-counter medication manufacturer in a Department of Justice grand jury investigation

-- successfully obtaining summary judgment for a major ball bearing manufacturer in a multi-million dollar dispute arising from breach of contract and unjust enrichment claims
+- successfully obtaining summary judgment and First Circuit affirmation for a major ball bearing manufacturer in a $40 million dollar dispute arising from breach of contract and unjust enrichment claims

-- obtained injunctive relief for an international industrial safety valve manufacturer in arbitration proceedings
+- obtaining injunctive relief for an international industrial safety valve manufacturer in arbitration proceedings

 - submitting an amicus curiae brief on behalf of the Anti-Defamation League in a case before the Third Circuit Court of Appeals.

 Mr. Hartman is admitted to practice in Pennsylvania and New Jersey, and before the U.S. District Court for the Eastern District of Pennsylvania and the Third Circuit Court of Appeals.
 He is a member of the Antitrust Law Committee of the American Bar Association Young Lawyers Division.